morew4rd/lmaopilot/README.md

 # LMAO Pilot README

-LMAO Pilot is barebones single-file LLM "copilot" for VSCode.
+LMAO Pilot is a barebones "DIY" style single-file LLM "copilot" for VSCode.

 This is for my personal use, but you can take it and make it your own.
 Feel free to send PRs!

 ## Install?

+DIY

+- Manually update the endpoint as needed.
+Default: `https://localhost:8080` and it's hardcoded in `extension.js` file, at the top.
-You'll need to build this yourself.
+- You'll need to build this yourself.
 Run `make` (or directly: `npx vsce package`).
 Unfortunately, you need `node` and `npx`.

-Output should be a `.vsix` file which you can install with `Extensions: Install from VSIX` command.
+- Output should be a `.vsix` file which you can install with `Extensions: Install from VSIX` command.

-Manually update the endpoint as needed.
-Default: `https://localhost:8080` and it's hardcoded lmao.

 ## Use?

 Open a file and type some prompt text/code.
-Select it and run "LMAO selection" command.
+Select it and run "LMAO" command.
 If nothing is selected, whole file is used.

 LLM completions will be added at the end of the file.